 The Corporation's strategic objective is to own, acquire and operate self storage facilities across Canada as well as develop a portable storage business to access an untapped market in the Canadian storage industry.
 The Corporation will focus on acquiring and operating self storage facilities with proven cash flows, superior location in relationship to markets, and excess physical space to allow rapid deployment of portable storage operations.
 Financing for this growth is intended to come from a combination of cash from operations, mortgage financing, the assumption of debt, and the issuance of additional common shares or other securities.

-Highlights for the Year Ended December 31, 2009 and subsequent periods
+Highlights for the Three Months Ended March 31, 2010